dteviot/WebToEpub/readme.md

 ### To run eslint (and build the plugins)
 * Install Node.js (if not already installed)
+* Use node's package manager to download and install eslint and the "xmldom" https://www.npmjs.com/package/xmldom package. (needed by pack.js)
 * Use Node.js to run eslint/pack.js
 * This will produce 3 files in the eslint directory.
 ** WebToEpub0.0.0.x.xpi   (Firefox version of plug-in.)